-Water can obstruct a child's airway so quickly that they can drown in a matter of seconds.
-This could be the time you root through your bag for suncream, turn to talk to a partner or family member, or send a text on your phone.
+Water can obstruct a child's airway so quickly that it can drown in a matter of seconds.
+This could be the time you root through your bag for suncream, turn to talk to a partner or family member or send a text on your phone.

 3. Other children are not the best supervisors

 Like the 6-year-old who tried to save his toddler brother before Krista-Lynn got to him, children can't be expected to keep as close an eye on another child as an adult.
-Children are more likely to get distracted for a first, and are less mentally and physically equipped to help when accidents do happen.
+Children are more likely to get distracted at first and are less mentally and physically equipped to help when accidents do happen.
 In thinking your older children will look after their younger siblings without your watchful eye, you could actually be putting all of the kids in danger.

 4. Put emergency plans in place

 Swimming lessons from a young age give everyone a fighting chance in the water, but kids also need educating on the dangers water presents both to make them more vigilant in their own water activity and in recognising when someone else is in trouble.
 As kids can have a hard time formulating sentences when scared or panicked, deciding on a designated word like "help" or "danger" for them to shout while pointing at those in danger will help them manage to get the message across.

 5. Life jackets and other floating devices can give a false sense of security

 Armbands, lilos, and other inflatables should not be considered safety devices that will protect your child from drowning.
 They could burst, deflate, and your child could take them off – and in the case of rings or lilos, your child could fall off them and end up trapped underneath them in the water.
 Life jackets offer the best protection – but your child still requires supervision whilst wearing one.